Locality-Promoting Representation Learning: Abstract

 \section{Abstract}

-This work investigates fundamental questions related to locating and defining features in convolutional neural networks (CNN).
-The theoretical investigations guided by the locality principle show that the relevance of locations within a representation decreases with distance from the center.
-This is aligned with empirical findings across multiple architectures such as VGG, ResNet, Inception, DenseNet and MobileNet.
-To leverage our insights, we introduce Locality-promoting Regularization (LOCO-REG).
-It yields accuracy gains across multiple architectures and datasets.
+This work investigates questions related to learning features in convolutional neural networks (CNN).
+Empirical findings across multiple architectures such as VGG, ResNet, Inception and MobileNet indicate that weights near the center of a filter are larger than weights on the outside.
+Current regularization schemes violate this principle.
+Thus, we introduce Locality-promoting Regularization, which yields accuracy gains across multiple architectures and datasets.
+We also show theoretically that the empirical finding could be explained by maximizing feature cohesion under the assumption of spatial locality.

 \ifimportant \fi